codinBabe/Period_Slay/README.md

 ## Period Slay processes

-- User can access the site
+- User can only access the homepage until authenticated.
 - User can signup and login
-- Authenticated user can access the site and learn more about their menstrual health and hygiene.
+- User can access the blog page to learn more about their menstrual health and hygiene.
-- Costumize and editable User Profile
+- Customize and editable User Profile
+- User can access the period tracker, calculate their possible ovulation, fertile and safe period and a future prediction of the next 6 months cycle.
 - Community forum for answering basic questions and chatting with agents
 - Blog/image Upload route which will later be accessible to registered authors only